amicoleo/gruntTemplate/README.md

 For launching a localserver for testing.

 Alternatively is possible to make use of LiveReload, a tool for real-time reloading web pages while editing.
-My solution make use of (python live reload)[https://github.com/lepture/python-livereload] and (LiveReload browser extension)[http://livereload.com/].
+My solution make use of [python live reload](https://github.com/lepture/python-livereload) and [LiveReload browser extension](http://livereload.com/).
 Once everything is setup run on a terminal

 		livereload